dannyphillips/little-explorers/src/pages/blog/why-fonts-matter.md

 date: '2019-03-27'
 thumb_image: images/12.jpg
 image: images/12.jpg
-excerpt: Why did we decide to sell our stuff and move
+excerpt: Why did we decide to sell our stuff and move with 3 small kids.
 template: post
 ---